 A Note From the Camp Director, Kim Belgarde

 “I love being the Camp Director at the YMCA.
 This will be my eighth summer at Cormorant!
 Some of my favorite camps include art camp and the ropes course!
-In addition, 2020 will bring new games and water toys!
 I know the children will have a fabulous time throughout the summer.
 Thank you for entrusting your children to all of us at Camp Cormorant and we look forward to a fantastic summer!”

 Camper Drop-Off and Pick-Up

 What do you need to know about drop-off?

 Drop-off for each session is on the Sunday of camp week, in the order listed below.
 It is very important that you arrive no earlier or later than your specified time.
 Times are staggered to help with parking and line issues.
 Transportation is provided by the family of the camper.
 We do not provide any transportation to or from camp.
 For special arrangements or if a camper will be picked up by another camper’s parents, etc. please call 218.532.2570.

 - 3:45 – 4:10pm if your last name begins with O – Z